Level-based Analysis of Genetic Algorithms and other Search Processes: Introduction

+In this paper, we show that all non-elitist EAs with or without crossover, and even UMDA can be cast and analysed in the same framework.
+A preliminary version of the paper was communicated in \cite{bib:Corus2014}.
+This followed the line of work dated back to the introduction of a fitness-level technique to analyse \emph{non-elitist} EAs with linear ranking selection \cite{LehreYaoTEVC2012}, later on generalised to many selection mechanisms and \emph{unary variation operators} \cite{bib:l11}, with a refined result in \cite{bib:dl16}.
+The original fitness-level technique and its generalisation to the level-based technique have already found a number of applications, including analysis of EAs in uncertain environments, such as partial information \cite{bib:dl16}, noisy fitness functions \cite{DangLehre2015Noise}, and dynamic fitness functions \cite{DangJansenLehre2015Dynamic}.
+It has also been applied to analyse the runtime of complex algorithms, such as GAs for shortest paths \cite{CorusLehre2015MIC}, EDAs \cite{DangLehre2015}, and self-adaptive EAs \cite{DangLehre2016SelfAdaptationArxiv}.

+The present work improves the main result of \cite{bib:Corus2014} in many aspects.
+A more careful analysis of the population dynamics leads to a much tighter expression of the runtime bound compared to \cite{bib:Corus2014}, immediately implying improved results in the previously mentioned applications.
+In particular, the leading term in the runtime is improved by a factor of $\Omega(\delta^{-3})$, where $\delta$ characterises how fast good individuals can populate the population.
+This significantly improves the results of \cite{DangLehre2015Noise} and \cite{bib:dl16} concerning noisy optimisation, for which $\delta$ is often very small (\eg $1/n$).
+We also provide guideline how to use the theorem to analyse the runtime of non-elitist processes.
+Selected examples are given for the cases of GAs and UMDA in optimising standard pseudo-Boolean functions, a simple combinatorial problem, and in searching for local optima of NP-hard problems.
+Furthermore, we prove that the level-based theorem is close to optimal for the class of evolutionary processes it applies to.

 The paper is structured as follows.
-In Section~\ref{sec:algo} we present the general scheme of the algorithms covered by the main result of the paper and show how the GAs fit as special cases into this scheme.
-Section~\ref{sec:main-theorem} contains the main result of the paper.
-Applications of the main result to different GAs are considered in Section~\ref{sec:Applications}.
-Concluding remarks are given in Section~\ref{sec:conclusion}.
-In Sections~\ref{sec:main-theorem} and~\ref{sec:Applications} we use some some supplementary results which are provided in appendices.
-Appendix~A contains the results that are either well-known or easy to be proved.
-Appendix~B contains several lemmas from~\cite{bib:dl14} including their proofs.
-The other proofs which were omitted from the main part of the paper are presented in Appendix~C.
+In Section~\ref{sec:main}, we first present the general scheme of the algorithms covered by the main result of the paper and show how the GAs fit as special cases into this scheme.
+The main result of the paper is then presented along with a set of corollaries tailored to specific cases.
+Applications of the main result to different GAs are considered in Section~\ref{sec:app}.
+The section starts with runtime analysis of the Simple Genetic Algorithm on standard functions, followed by the results for combinatorial optimisation problems, finally, the main theorem is again applied to analyse an Estimation of Distribution Algorithm.
+Section~\ref{sec:tightness} considers the tightness of the level-based theorem.
+Finally, concluding remarks are given in Section~\ref{sec:concl}.